Daredevil (Marvel Comics series): 1960s

 Stan showed me Dick Ayers' splash page for a Daredevil.
 He asked me, "What would you do with this page?"
 I showed him on a tracing paper what I would do, and then he asked me to do a drawing of Daredevil the way I would do it.
 I did a big drawing of Daredevil ... just a big, tracing-paper drawing of Daredevil swinging.
 And Stan loved it.

+Daredevil embarks on a series of adventures involving such villains as the Owl and the Purple Man.
+In issue #16 (May 1966), Daredevil meets Spider-Man, who will eventually become one of Daredevil's closest friends.
+A letter from Spider-Man unintentionally exposes Daredevil's secret identity, compelling him to adopt a third identity as his twin brother Mike Murdock, whose carefree, wisecracking personality more closely resembles the Daredevil guise than the stern, studious, and emotionally-withdrawn Matt Murdock.
+The "Mike Murdock" plotline was used to highlight the character's quasi-multiple personality disorder.
+This third identity was dropped in issues #41–42; Daredevil fakes Mike Murdock's death and claims he had trained a replacement Daredevil.

 When Romita left to take over The Amazing Spider-Man, Lee gave Daredevil to what would be the character's first signature artist, Gene Colan, who began with issue #20 (September 1966).
 Though #20 identifies Colan as a fill-in penciller, Romita's work load prevented him from returning to the title, and Colan ended up penciling all but three issues through #100 (June 1973), plus the 1967 annual, followed by ten issues sprinkled from 1974 to 1979.
 He would return again for an eight-issue run in 1997.

 Lee never gave Colan a full script for an issue of Daredevil; instead, he would tell him the plot, and Colan would tape record the conversation to refer to while drawing the issue, leaving Lee to add the script in afterwards.
-Though Colan is consistently credited as penciler only, Lee would typically give him the freedom to fill in details of the plot as he saw fit.
+Though Colan is consistently credited as penciller only, Lee would typically give him the freedom to fill in details of the plot as he saw fit.
 Lee explained "If I would tell Gene who the villain was and what the problem was, how the problem should be resolved and where it would take place, Gene could fill in all the details.
 Which made it very interesting for me to write because when I got the artwork back and had to put in the copy, I was seeing things that I'd not expected."

 The 31-issue Lee/Colan run on the series included Daredevil #47, in which Murdock defends a blind Vietnam veteran against a frameup; Lee has cited it as the story he is most proud of out of his entire career.
+Colan argues that he was the first to introduce film noir influences to the series.
 With issue #51, Lee turned the writing chores over to Roy Thomas (who succeeded him on a number of Marvel's titles), but would remain on board as editor for another 40 issues.